(Updated 1/24/2022)

 A Limit to My Expertise

 I tend to be limited when it comes to children’s picture books.
-Yes, I represent some wonderful authors in that category; but it is not a market in which I typically will sign a debut author.
+Yes, I represent some wonderful authors in that category, but it is not a market where I typically will sign a debut author.
 If you are already an established and successful children’s book writer or if you come highly recommended by one who is, I will gladly take a look.
-But generally this is not a category I am actively pursuing.
+But generally, this is not a category I am actively pursuing.

 Please do not send me your cookbook ideas.
 I may look like I know how to eat, but it doesn’t mean I know the first thing about cooking.